Sunday, November 5, 2017

 Would I recommend this at 5 out of 12 mugs?

-If you like birch flavor and high sweetness, try it.
-It should be a 4 total score, yet the zip was unique and prominent, just not to my liking.
+If you enjoy birch flavor and high sweetness, I recommend trying it.
+While it should receive a total score of 4, the zip was unique and prominent, which did not align with my personal preference.

 OTHER REVIEWS